LaVell Boyd: Professional career

 LaVell Boyd played for the Cincinnati Bengals during the 2000 NFL season.
-In 2001 the Miami Dolphins where he was injured.
+In 2001 he signed with the Miami Dolphins, where he was injured.
 In 2002 Boyd played with the Minnesota Vikings.
 The following season, Boyd played in NFL Europe with the Rhein Fire.
 In 2004, he played for the Arena Football League's Georgia Force.

+Post-NFL career

 Boyd coached at Shawnee High School in Louisville, Kentucky for part of the 2007 season.
 He was soon hired as the varsity football coach at Western High School in Shively, Kentucky.
+LaVell led the Warriors to the 2010 KHSAA State Semifinals and had Western High School ranked as a top five team in the State for the 2011 season.
+Boyd received the 2010 Coach of the Year Award.
+Powerhouse Western High School won four straight District titles and played for three straight Regional Championships winning 2010.